 This work stream generated many excellent recommendations on how to build broader telecom application developer success, as a rising tide raises all boats:

 - Sand-box on a real network so services are real, several of the telcos attending TADSummit indicated they are willing to support that.
-So the services have a place where they can be demo’ed all year, beyond the TADHack event.
+So the services where can i buy diazepam 5mg have a place where they can be demo’ed all year, beyond the TADHack event.

 - Guidance and support to developers in getting to the right people within telcos on particular new services.
 This ingress remains challenging for many small companies.
 Helping make it more efficient on both sides can reduce today’s highly wasteful process with respect to time.